MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 If the Modern SharePoint site allows embedding an iframe, it should be able to embed the bot.
 We have an iframe code snippet that you can get for your respective bot by going to the **Deploy** page.
 That snippet can be pasted in any html web page and from there you should see your bot appear.
 You can get this code to embed in your SharePoint site from **Deploy** > **Custom Website** in Virtual Agent.

 ## Analytics

+### What is the difference between conversation and session?
+How do sessions work?

+A conversation is the entire interaction between the bot and a user, starting from the user’s first message to when the chat window is closed or inactive for about an hour.
+Within a conversation, the user may have more than one query.
+A session is intended to capture just one query or problem within a conversation.
+So, a conversation can have multiple sessions.
+A session starts with the user’s initial query and ends when the user indicates the problem is solved (confirmed success topic) or the session is escalated (escalation topic).